animals-that-live-on-land-and-water

 Hippos can still be spotted in the rivers and lakes of the northern Democratic Republic of the Congo, Uganda, Tanzania, and Kenya.
 They also roam northwards towards Ethiopia, Somalia, and Sudan, westwards to The Gambia, and even as far south as South Africa.

-The living things found in water and outside of it, penguins have to be the most adorable birds.
-These aquatic flightless birds spend about half of their lives in water, swimming in the icy cold expanse of the Antarctic Ocean.
+14. Penguins are probably the cutest birds that live in both water and on land.
+These aquatic, flightless birds spend about half of their lives in water, swimming in the icy cold expanse of the Antarctic Ocean.
 However, they are also found in New Zealand, Galapagos Island, and South Africa.

 They are pretty fast swimmers, with emperor penguins reaching a speed of up to 12 km/h, using their flippers to propel themselves forward deep into the ocean.
 As for what they like to feed on, penguins are big fans of fish, squid, krill, and other forms of sea life, which form a regular part of their diets.